 Retirees who are prepared to live in the suburbs will benefit from extremely cheap housing and will also be better placed to enjoy a more peaceful lifestyle away from the city.

 Anyone who is interested in purchasing a property in New Zealand could potentially find the market very attractive at the moment.
-In 2008 property prices in New Zealand fell by 6.8%.
-This brought the average house price down to approximately 220,000 USD.
-Further falls in property prices are forecast.
+According to the Real Estate Institute of New Zealand (REINZ), the median property rise for property in New Zealand is approximately NZ$597,000 (£295,000) in 2019.
+So prices have been increasing a lot in recent years.

 The transportation system in New Zealand is very convenient and efficient.
 Public transport services throughout the country are charged at reasonable rates and the facilities are usually up to date and reliable.